Posted on 11 May 2023

-When purchasing a ski chalet or apartment, many of our clients often look at the closest resorts to Geneva airport, and we understand why.
-Geneva airport, a smooth operating air travel hub hosting flights from all over the world, serves as a gateway to the French Alps.
-Additionally, ski property owners do not want a lengthy transfer after their flight and would much prefer to get there and onto the slopes in next to no time.
-Therefore, they like to come out of the airport, hire a car and head to their ski chalet or apartment to kick start their holiday quickly.
-Since clients often ask us this question, we compiled this list of ski resorts within a short distance from Geneva airport.
+When purchasing a ski property, many clients often look at the closest resorts to Geneva Airport, and we understand why.
+Geneva Airport, a smooth-operating air travel hub hosting flights worldwide, is a gateway to Swiss and French ski resorts.
+Additionally, ski property owners do not want a lengthy transfer after their flight and would much prefer to get there and onto the ski slopes themselves in next to no time.

-A 70-minute drive along 86 kilometres brings skiers to pretty Chamonix, formally known as Chamonix Mont Blanc.
-Sitting on the junction of Italy, France and Switzerland, Chamonix is one of the oldest French Alps ski resorts and offers unbeatable mountain views.
-One highlight is the cable car to Aiguille du Midi peak for amazing alpine views.
+A 70-minute drive along 86 kilometres brings skiers to pretty Chamonix centre, a skiing resort, formally known as Chamonix Mont Blanc, with several Michelin-starred restaurants.
+Sitting on the junction of Italy, France and Switzerland, the charming town of Chamonix offers good conditions for advanced skiers.
+Another highlight is the cable car to Aiguille du Midi Peak.

 2: Praz de Lys Sommand

-Also, a 70-minute drive, Praz de Lys Sommand did an excellent job staying off-grid and remaining a well-kept secret.
-Opening for business about 45 years ago, the town is quieter than other ski resorts, with less ski infrastructure.
-Still, anyone who wants traditional alpine architecture and Mother Nature’s vibes instantly fall in love.
-Skiers get access to 6 chairlifts, 24 ski lifts, 56 slopes and a decent selection of beginner ski areas.
-In addition, this resort offers a family-friendly atmosphere that twinned with walking trails and cross-country ski runs, make a perfect ski holiday getaway.
-For après ski, there is not a large selection of bars and restaurants, yet the low-key ambience is what makes Praz de Lys Sommand a prize gem.
+Skiers can access 6 chairlifts, 24 lifts, 56 slopes and decent beginner ski areas.
+In addition, expect a family-friendly atmosphere twinned with walking trails and cross-country ski runs, making a perfect ski holiday getaway.
+For après ski, there is not a large selection of bars and restaurants, yet the low-key ambience makes Praz de Lys Sommand a prize gem.

 3: La Clusaz Ski Resort

-Sixty minutes by road from Geneva airport takes skiers to La Clusaz, a big-name ski resort in the French Alps.
-Don’t think the town sold out its traditional alpine roots, though, because La Clusaz does an excellent job of delivering everything one would expect from an Alpine village.
-The resort has hosted winter sports in the Rhone Alpes region since 2007 and offers a decent selection of 132 kilometres of ski runs ranging from beginner to advanced and experienced.
-To visit out of the ski season when the snow falls away, enjoy the beautiful delights of Lac des Confines Lake.
-Around 2000 people live in La Clusaz all year round, and the town’s 10 bars and restaurants provide the scene for a perfect après ski session after the slopes.
+Sixty minutes by road from Geneva airport takes skiers to La Clusaz, a big-name ski resort attached to a decent French Alps ski area.
+Don’t think La Clusaz sold out its traditional alpine roots, though, because La Clusaz does an excellent job of delivering everything one would expect from one of the prettiest ski villages.
+La Clusaz has hosted winter sports in the Rhone Alpes region since 2007 and offers 132 kilometres of ski runs during the ski season.
+Standing at a resort height of 1100 meters, it doesn’t have high-altitude skiing but still delivers in abundance.

 4: Le Grand Bornand

-Sitting in the eastern Haute Savoie region, this ski resort, named after the river running through it, is worth considering.
-Additionally, locals are known as Bornandins.
-Le Grand Bornand, a dual season resort after the snow falls away, lures people with various outdoor activities including climbing, and trekking.
-Made up of three main areas, the resort’s varied history dates back to 1569 when a fire ruined the town church.
-Additionally, their skiing enthusiasm dates to 1923, when they formed their ski club called société des skieurs bornandins.
+Sitting in the eastern Haute Savoie region and with a resort height of 1000 meters, this famous ski resort is worth considering, even though it is one of the lesser-known French ski resorts.
+Additionally, their skiing enthusiasm dates to 1923, when they formed their ski club called société des skiers bornandins.
 In 2004, the town was the finishing destination for the Tour de France.
-Getting to Le Grand Bornard from Geneva airport takes just 65 minutes along a 70-kilometre journey.
+Getting to Le Grand Bornard from Geneva airport takes 65 minutes along a 70-kilometre journey.
+This resort is a great place to start skiing as a hobby, and the lift pass gets you access to local slopes on two mountains: Lachat and Maroly.

 5: Morzine – 90 Minutes From Geneva